linhbngo/cpsc-3620/index.md

 ## Attendance Policy

+- Attendance is critical to the success of students in this class.
-Attendance will not be graded, but we will take note of who attends, including occasionally circulating a sign-up sheet during class.
-If you miss a class, you are responsible for obtaining lecture notes, handouts, and homework assignments from fellow students.
+- We will take note of who attends, including occasionally using attendance check in place of a quiz score.
+- If you miss a class, you are responsible for obtaining lecture notes, handouts, and homework assignments from fellow students.
-In the event that you are truly sick with a contagious condition such as the flu, please do not expose your fellow students and instructors to such illnesses.
-If the instructor is late for class, please wait 20 minutes before leaving.
+- If the instructor is late for class, please wait 20 minutes before leaving.

 ## Academic Integrity